 The Master of Arts in Intelligence Studies provides you with advanced-level understanding of strategic intelligence analysis, collection, and operations.
-Core courses in this graduate program impart substantive knowledge and analytic skills required by all professionals seeking leadership positions in the intelligence community.
+Core courses in this graduate program impart substantive knowledge and analytic skills often required in professionals seeking leadership positions in the intelligence community.
 Additional concentration choices enable you to focus on a functional area or intelligence sub-field.
-This degree program is designed for students seeking advancement in the intelligence field, or for those who wish to build upon undergraduate knowledge as entry into the field.
+This degree program is designed for students seeking advanced knowledge in the intelligence field, or for those who wish to build upon undergraduate knowledge as for potential entry into the field.
 This degree program is taught by highly credentialed and experienced instructors, many who hold key positions in government agencies or other intelligence organizations.